mate-academy/layout_moyo-header/readme.md

 and positioning
 - Check font styles.
 Use [google fonts](https://fonts.google.com/)
 - Links in `nav` should have clickable area above and below the text
-- Uppercase letters for `nav__list` are made with styles, not hardcoded into html (you should have usual text with first uppercase letter in html)
+- Uppercase letters for `nav__itemst` are made with styles, not hardcoded into html (you should have usual text with first uppercase letter in html)
 - Don't set height for `header` explicitly.
 Let the content (links) dictate it.
 - Logo should also be a link to the main page of the website (#home).
 But it